marb61a/Course-Notes/Misc/Data Protection/Data Governance and Management Masterclass.md

   -
   - Brief intro to what the module will cover

-12. The 4 Types of Data
-19min
-Start
-Quiz 7: The 4 Types of Data Quiz
+The 4 Types of Data
-Play
-13. DQ Problems and Impact
-9min
-Start
+  -
+  -

-Quiz 8: DQ Problems and Impact Quiz
+DQ Problems and Impact
-Play
+  -
+  -

 14. DQ Management: Introduction
-2min
-Play

 15. DQ Management: DQ Improvement
-15min
-Start
-Quiz 9: DQ Management: DQ Improvement Quiz
-Play

 16. DQ Management: DQ Actions
-15min
-Start
-Quiz 10: DQ Management: DQ Actions Quiz
-Play

 17. DQ Management: Data Dimensions
 16min
 Start